 Hennessey real estate is some of the most expensive in Oklahoma, although Hennessey house values don't compare to the most expensive real estate in the U.S.

-Because occupations involving physical labor dominate the local economy, Hennessey is generally considered to be a blue-collar town.
-47.13% of the Hennessey workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Hennessey is a blue-collar town, with 47.13% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Hennessey is a town of professionals, production and manufacturing workers, and sales and office workers.
 There are especially a lot of people living in Hennessey who work in healthcare (12.84%), office and administrative support (9.52%), and sales jobs (7.36%).

 Also of interest is that Hennessey has more people living here who work in computers and math than 95% of the places in the US.

-As is often the case in a small town, Hennessey doesn't have a public transportation system that people use for their commute.
+Hennessey is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The citizens of Hennessey are slightly better educated than the national average of 21.84% for all cities and towns, with 21.93% of adults in Hennessey having a bachelor's degree or advanced degree.